Mike-E-angelo/DotNetCore.CodeAlignment/README.md

 ﻿# DotNetCore.CodeAlignment

-This example of a [possible code alignment issue in .NET Core](https://github.com/dotnet/coreclr/issues/17932) uses the results from four different machines to demonstrate this issue:
+This example of a [possible code alignment issue in .NET Core](https://github.com/dotnet/coreclr/issues/17932) uses the results from four different machines to demonstrate this issue.
+These four machines are:

 - VM Host Machine
 - VM Guest